Protocentral/protocentral_healthypi_v4/docs/advanced-healthypiv4.md

 ### Advanced HealthyPi

-This section is for those who want to do a manual installation of HealthyPi, those who want to modify with the code and generally play with the hardware.
+This section is for those who want to do a manual installation wwith HealthyPi v4, those who want to modify with the code and generally play with the hardware.

-For the simple way to setup HealthyPi on Raspberry Pi, The following are the steps involved to get Raspberry Pi ready for a wireless remote patient monitor.
+For the simple way to setup HealthyPi v4 on Raspberry Pi, The following are the steps involved to get Raspberry Pi ready for a wireless remote patient monitor.

 #### Step 1 : Install and Update the OS